-The Sundress Academy for the Arts (SAFTA) is now accepting applications for short-term writing residencies in all genres—poetry, fiction, nonfiction, playwriting, screenwriting, journalism, academic writing, and more—for their summer residency period which runs from May 17 to August 22, 2021.
+Sundress Academy for the Arts (SAFTA) is now accepting applications for short-term writing residencies in all genres—poetry, fiction, nonfiction, playwriting, screenwriting, journalism, academic writing, and more—for their summer residency period which runs from May 16 to August 21, 2022.
 These residencies are designed to give artists time and space to complete their creative projects in a quiet and productive environment.

 Residents will stay at the SAFTA farmhouse, located on a working farm on a 45-acre wooded plot in a Tennessee “holler” perfect for hiking, camping, and nature walks.
 The farmhouse is also just a half-hour from downtown Knoxville, an exciting and creative city that is home to a thriving artistic community.
 SAFTA is ideal for writers looking for a rural retreat with urban amenities.

 SAFTA’s residencies, which also include free access to workshops, readings, and events, offer a

 unique and engaging experience.
 Residents can participate in local writing workshops, lead their own workshops, and even have the opportunity to learn life skills like gardening and animal care.

 As part of our commitment to anti-racist work, we are now also using a reparations payment model for our farmhouse residencies which consists of the following:

 1) 3 reparations weeks of equally divided payments for Black and/or Indigenous identifying

 writers at $150/week

 2) 3 discounted weeks of equally divided payments for BIPOC writers at $250/week

 3) 6 equitable weeks of equally divided payments at $300/week